facebook pixel Skip to Main Content

 Will there be job opportunities for me after I graduate?

 Some majors prepare students to go to work immediately following graduation more readily than others.
-Several majors can be enhanced in a way that will allow students to go successfully apply for jobs following graduation, while some majors are best adapted to help students pursue post-graduate studies.
-In all cases it is important for students to think about careers and to begin gathering information about careers as early as possible.
+Several majors can be enhanced in a way that will allow students to successfully apply for jobs following graduation, while some majors are best adapted to help students pursue post-graduate studies.
+In all cases, it is important for students to think about careers and to begin gathering information about careers as early as possible.

 Microbiology, Medical Laboratory Sciences, and Ecology are majors that prepare students to go to work immediately following graduation.
-Of course it may be more difficult to find a position in some areas than in others.
+Of course, it may be more difficult to find a position in some areas than in others.
 In all instances, the courses and other experiences in which students choose to become involved can influence their abilities to compete for jobs.
 Students majoring in Biology may be prepared to apply for jobs, but the selection of elective courses and other experiences will dramatically influence how competitive they are in the job market.
 For example, Biology Majors who earn teaching credentials and excel in their studies are often very competitive for teaching positions.
 The Biology major maximizes the number of you can take, but unless students pay attention to emphasizing some aspect of the biological sciences to make that degree attractive to employers, it may not be easy to find a job.
-Students may wish to emphasize natural history courses that will make them attractive to some agencies, and other biology majors may wish to emphasize physiology, or molecular biology, and business courses to make them more attractive to pharmaceutical or technical companies.
-Majors such as the Biochemistry, Zoology and Botany Degrees were developed with an emphasis on preparing students for further study in specific graduate or professional programs.
+Students may wish to emphasize natural history courses that will make them attractive to some agencies, and other biology majors may wish to emphasize physiology, molecular biology, and business courses to make them more attractive to pharmaceutical or technical companies.
+Majors such as Biochemistry, Zoology, and Botany Degrees were developed with an emphasis on preparing students for further study in specific graduate or professional programs.
 For most students, they are stronger degrees than the B.S. in Biology.
 These strong basic degrees can, with appropriate planning, provide students with backgrounds that make them very competitive for good jobs (see examples listed below).

 All students are strongly encouraged to discuss the selection of a major with their academic advisors.
 It is also valuable for students to explore the types of careers that are available for students who graduate with degrees in the biological sciences.
 A good place to begin exploring career opportunities is the Career Development Center, (208) 282-2380.
 A discussion with a career counselor can be very useful even early in a student's academic experience.